SymQuest Blog

 Writing down your password is equivalent to turning your home security alarm off and leaving your door unlocked.
 It’s a welcome invitation for bad actors to use your login credentials without your consent.
 No matter how strong your password is, it's no longer secure if it can be copied.

-If remembering passwords is an issue, there are more effective and secure alternatives than writing it down.
+If remembering passwords is an issue, there are more effective and secure alternatives than writing them down.
 For instance, a password manager acts as a digital safe for passwords and usernames, which employees can access when they forget a password.
+When password management tools are easy to use, the end-user adoption rate will likely be higher.

 Never Share Passwords